concept-not-found/pubg-http-api/README.md

 # pubg-http-api
 An [axios](https://github.com/axios/axios) HTTP client for [PUBG API](https://developer.playbattlegrounds.com).

+This library makes it easier for you to make HTTP PUBG API calls.
+It is not an [abstraction distraction](https://vimeo.com/44235657) of the native HTTP PUBG API.

 This library does not handle rate limiting!
 You need to provide your own rate limiting solution using the returned headers.
 See https://documentation.playbattlegrounds.com/en/api-keys.html#rate-limits

 ## Example